sultaniman/every/CONTRIBUTING.md

 #### **How to format code?**

-* Use credo to format your code before submitting.
+* Use exfmt and credo to format and lint your code before submitting.

 #### **Did you find a bug?**